 The difference between a social drinker, alcohol abuser and alcoholic.
 Now that the festive season is upon us it may be time to look a little more closely at our drinking habits.
 For more people, Christmas is a time of celebration, but for those who flirt with addiction throughout the year, it is a period… Read more about Worried about your alcohol consumption this Christmas?

 Recent stories in the newspapers reported on Paul Gascoigne’s departure for a US rehab clinic, where the star will be treated for his addictions with revolutionary treatment involving horses, Equine Assisted Psychotherapy (EAP).
-Don Lavender, who now directs the recovery programme at Camino Recovery in Marbella, is the Psychotherapist who helped to develop this therapy… Read more about Horses Help Paul Gascoigne Rein In The Boozing
+Don Lavender, who now directs the recovery programme at Camino Recovery in Velez Malaga, is the Psychotherapist who helped to develop this… Read more about Horses Help Paul Gascoigne Rein In The Boozing

 Have you overdone it this Christmas?
 Throughout the festive season alcohol as well as other substances tend to be more readily available, with society more readily condoning antisocial behaviour brought on by intoxication.
 January is Love Your Liver Month and with the month drawing to an end, it could be time to reassess your drinking… Read more about Love Your Liver Month!